getify/foi-lang/Foi-Guide.md

 The brace goes on the keyword, not after the parameter list, and there's no space before it -- `defn {InterestingFunc} whatever(..)` won't parse.

-### When You Don't Write One
+### Omitting Declaration Type Annotations

-A binding with no brace has the type `Any`.
+A binding with no brace has the type `Any` (i.e., implied `{Any}`).
 It holds anything, for as long as it lives:

 ```java
 def x: 3;
 x := "3";           // fine
 ```

-That's the whole answer to "is **Foi** strict or loose about types?" -- there's no compiler flag, no strictness mode, no severity dial.
-An unannotated binding is genuinely unconstrained, and narrowing it is something you do by writing the type.
-Adding braces to a program can only introduce errors; taking them away can only remove them.
+If you're wondering: is **Foi** strict or loose about types?
+The answer is, there's no compiler flag, no strictness mode, no severity dial.
+An unannotated binding is genuinely unconstrained, and narrowing/locking it is something you can opt into by writing the declaration annotation.
+Adding declaration annotations to a program can only surface errors; taking them away can only hide/suppress them.

 `Any` is capitalized because it isn't a runtime representation the way `int`, `float`, `bool`, and `string` are.
-It names the *absence* of a constraint rather than the presence of a shape.
+It names the *absence* of a constraint (aka, the union of all possible types) rather than the presence of a specific shape.

 ### Both At Once

-A `def` can carry both, and they're independent:
+A `def` can carry both annotation types, and they're independent:

 ```java
 deft Rec <a: int, b: string>;